Survey of English Usage,

 I also work closely with charities outside of academia, including Tommy’s, Sands, Petals, and The Miscarriage Association.

 I am a Fellow of the Higher Education Academy (FHEA).
-My current teaching responsibilities include supervision of PhD and MA students.
+My current teaching responsibilities include supervising of PhD and MA students and having one-to-one tutorials with undergraduate and postgraduate students.
 I convene the 'English in Use' module on the MA in English Linguistics and 'Modern English Language' at undergraduate level.
 At undergraduate level, I teach across the entire history of the English language, from Old and Middle English to applied linguistic research in contemporary contexts.

 If you are interested in studying at UCL, please see my Contact page for information on applying and my areas of interest for doctoral supervision.